emrichmp/myFoodJournal-Frontend/dev_checklist.md

 [X] - have signup create new user
     [X] - POST req on submit
     [X] - fix post req
-[] - Figure out how to do sessions in react - prolly w/ state [] - After user signs up or logs in, have it switch login to App component [] - Finish setting up back end for logging in and signing up [] - have components update with new goal data (ig by changing state - USE REDUX)
+[X] - Finish setting up back end for logging in and signing up [] - sign in needs to authenticate - rails validations [] - Figure out how to do sessions in react - prolly w/ state [] - After user signs up or logs in, have it switch login to App component using the session state [] - have components update with new goal data (ig by changing state - USE REDUX)
     - passed state to parent comp - myGoals
-[] - sign in needs to authenticate

 # NEED
 - need to make sure user_id and goal_id is the one for the actual user, not 1